U.S. hands Pakistan senior militant detained in Afghanistan

 "We are working on gathering information on how this took place," said Nazifullah Salarzai, the spokesman for Afghanistan's new President Ashraf Ghani.

-Relations between the two neighbors are rocky because each suspects the other of harboring Taliban insurgents seeking to topple their respective government.
+Relations between the two neighbours are rocky because each suspects the other of harbouring Taliban insurgents seeking to topple their respective government.

 But Ghani's ascent to power has raised hopes for more cooperation in tackling the insurgency.